 Once an NDA is approved, a product is subject to extensive continuing post-approval requirements.
+Any drug products manufactured or distributed by us pursuant to FDA approvals are subject to continuing regulation by the FDA, including, among other things, record-keeping requirements, reporting of adverse experiences with the drug, providing the FDA with updated safety and efficacy information, drug sampling and distribution requirements, complying with certain electronic records and signature requirements, and complying with FDA promotion and advertising requirements.
 For example, as a condition of approval of the NDA, the FDA may require post-marketing testing and surveillance to monitor the product's safety or efficacy.

 Adverse event reporting and submission of periodic reports is required following FDA approval of an NDA.
-The FDA also may require postmarketing testing, known as Phase 4 testing, REMS or other surveillance to monitor the effects of an approved product, or restrictions on the distribution or use of the product.
+The FDA also may require post-marketing testing, known as Phase 4 testing, REMS or other surveillance to monitor the effects of an approved product, or restrictions on the distribution or use of the product.
 In addition, quality control, drug manufacture, packaging and labeling procedures must continue to conform to cGMP after approval.
 Drug manufacturers and certain of their subcontractors are required to register their establishments with the FDA and certain state agencies.
 Registration with the FDA subjects' entities to periodic unannounced inspections by the FDA, during which the agency inspects manufacturing facilities to assess compliance with cGMP.
 Accordingly, manufacturers must continue to expend time, money and effort in the areas of production and quality-control to maintain compliance with cGMP.
 Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or failure to comply with regulatory requirements, may result in mandatory revisions to the approved labeling to add new safety information, imposition of post-market studies or clinical trials to assess new safety risks or imposition of distribution or other restrictions under a REMS program.
 Other potential consequences include, among other things:

-- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, untitled letters, warning letters or clinical holds on post-approval clinical trials; - refusal of the FDA to approve pending applications or supplements to approved applications, or suspension or revocation of product approvals; and - product seizure or detention, or refusal to permit the import or export of products; or injunctions or the imposition of civil or criminal penalties.
+- · restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, untitled letters, warning letters or clinical holds on post-approval clinical trials; - refusal of the FDA to approve pending applications or supplements to approved applications, or suspension or revocation of product approvals; and - product seizure or detention, or refusal to permit the import or export of products; or injunctions or the imposition of civil or criminal penalties.